5823 Main St. New Port Richey, FL 34652

 A routine checkup is far more comprehensive than most people realize.
 During general dentistry appointments, our team evaluates much more than just your teeth.
 Here’s what a typical visit at Dentistry on Main Street includes:

-• Oral cancer screenings to check for early signs of tissue abnormalities
+Checks for early signs of tissue abnormalities.

-• Personalized recommendations for improving your at-home care routine
+Personalized recommendations for improving your daily routine.

 Each of these components plays a role in protecting not just your smile, but your overall health.
 Research from the Centers for Disease Control and Prevention highlights that oral health is closely linked to systemic conditions including diabetes and heart disease, underscoring the importance of regular dental monitoring.